crushlovely/ansible-imagemagick/README.md

 ImageMagick
 ========

-Install Imagemacgick and its dependencies.
-Also, updates apt cache
+Install ImageMagick and its dependencies.
+Also, updates apt cache.

-This role is used to install the imagemagick package and its dependencies on a server running Ubuntu 12.04LTS.
+This role is used to install the ImageMagick package and its dependencies on a server running Ubuntu 12.04LTS.

 ```
 - name: Imagemagick | Update apt